Becoming an Optician in Vermont

 - Complete a three-year apprenticeship under a licensed optician

-Those who opt for the apprenticeship route will first need to register with the Vermont Office of Professional Regulation.
-Upon completing a degree program or three-year apprenticeship you will be ready to take the the National Optician Competency Examination (NOCE) offered through the Vermont Office of Professional Regulation in addition to the American Board of Opticianry (ABO) exam and National Contact Lens Examiner’s (NCLE) exam.
+Upon completing a degree program or three-year apprenticeship you will be ready to take the National Optician Competency Examination (NOCE) offered through the Vermont Office of Professional Regulation in addition to the American Board of Opticianry (ABO) exam and National Contact Lens Examiner’s (NCLE) exam.

 Optician licenses in Vermont will need to be renewed every two years.
 Additionally, licensed opticians are required to complete at least 10 continuing education credits every two years.

-Vermont Optician Programs
+Optician Certification Training Programs

 The New England area does not offer many post-secondary educational programs for opticians, so many people in Vermont opt for a three-year apprenticeship under a licensed optician.
 Before becoming an apprentice, you will need to fill out an Optician Training Application and submit the required $50 fee along with the application.